joeykamsteeg/slim-doctrine/README.md

 ### Issue & Pull Request

-Feel free to create new issue's on this repository for bug reporting, feature requests and questions.
+Feel free to create new issue's on this repository for bugs, feature requests and questions.
-Have you fixed any issue or something else related to this project ,feel free to create a pull request.
+Have you fixed any issue or something else related to this project, feel free to create a pull requests.

 ### Contact

-For any other questions you can ask it to my on Twitter: @JoeyNL
+For any other questions you can ask it to my on Twitter: [@JoeyNL](https://twitter.com/JoeyNL)